-Iceland attracts people from around the world for its diverse and otherworldly nature, but it’s also a foodie hotspot!
+Iceland attracts people from around the world for its diverse and otherworldly nature.
+But it’s also a foodie hotspot!
 Icelandic food is centered around fresh, locally sourced, and high-quality ingredients that are prepared simply.
 Iceland’s natural surroundings shape its cuisine.
-It benefits from the country’s rich and bountiful waters but is also limited in resources because of Iceland’s harsh climate and isolation as an island nation.
+It benefits from the country’s rich and bountiful waters but is limited by Iceland’s harsh climate and isolation as an island.

-Rye bread is a traditional Icelandic bread made from rye grains that is dark, dense, and subtly sweet.
-Try it topped with smoked salmon or lamb, dip it in soup, or spread it with locally made butter.
+Rye bread (rúgbrauð) is a traditional Icelandic bread made from rye grains that is dark, dense, and subtly sweet.
+Hot spring bread (hverabrauð) is rye bread that’s traditionally baked in a pot underground near geothermal hot springs for 24 hours!
+Try rye bread topped with smoked salmon or lamb, dip it in soup, or spread it with locally made butter.

 Icelandic food rye bread, Braud & Co Reykjavik